Last updated on February 9th, 2024 at 12:38 pm

 Babysense With Two Cameras

 The Babysense baby video monitor provides high-quality streaming, a secure hacking-free connection, and crystal clear digital vision and sound.
-The Babysense portable baby monitor features a long range of up to 900 feet (OPEN SPACE) with an out-of-range warning.
+The Babysense portable baby monitor features a long range of up to 960 feet (OPEN SPACE) with an out-of-range warning.
 Help your baby fall asleep faster with use of the pre-installed lullabies, played directly from the baby camera.
 Comfort your baby with the sound of your voice through the two-way talkback feature and see your baby day and night with 2x digital zoom, manual pan and tilt, and infrared night vision.
+It’s available for purchase on Amazon.

 Eufy Security SpaceView with Two Cameras